Elhoej/Pitchr/README.md

 # Pitchr (WIP)

-An app for creators to pitch ideas and investors to swipe on ideas "Tinder style"
+An app where creators can pitch ideas and investors can swipe on ideas "Tinder style"

 Login: